kaiyuanw/MuAlloy/README.md

 ## Examples

-`MuAlloy` provides 7 example models and the commands to generate mutants and collect mutation score for each of them.
+`MuAlloy` provides 7 example models and the commands to generate mutants and collect mutation score for each model.
 The example models can be found under `experiments/models`:

  * `SinglyLinkedList`: Models an acyclic singly linked list.
  * `BinaryTree`: Models an arbitrary binary tree.